numbat70/inclusion2021/_docs/accessibility/social-media.md

  </ul>
 </blockquote>

+## Write clearly and use plain English

+Use plain English like you would with any other content for our services.
+Avoid jargon and use clear, simple language.

+If you’re creating a longer post on platforms like Facebook or LinkedIn, you should use line breaks to break up your text.

 ## Alt text
-All pictures (including diagrams) should have an Alt text (alternative text) which will be read by a screen reader for users who can’t see them.
+All pictures (including diagrams) should have an Alt text (alternative text)  so users with screen readers know what the image is and get the same level of information as users who can see the image.

 Here how to do this on:
 - [Twitter](https://help.twitter.com/en/using-twitter/picture-descriptions)
 - [LinkedIn](https://www.linkedin.com/help/linkedin/answer/109799)
 - [Facebook](https://www.facebook.com/help/214124458607871)

-When **adding a GIF**, describe it [in square brackets]
+Not all platforms let you add alt text to a gif.
+If you can’t add proper alt text, just describe it within your post in [square brackets]

 How to do it if you are [using HootSuite](https://help.hootsuite.com/hc/en-us/articles/204586000-Attach-images-to-messages#3)